typeable/schematic/README.md

 ```

 `ParseResult` type encodes three possible situations:
-* json is structurally consistent with schema and runtime validations passed
+* json is structurally consistent with a schema and runtime validations pass
-* json source is malformed or doesn't correspond to schema structurally
+* json source is malformed or doesn't correspond to a schema structurally
-* some of the runtime validations failed, but it's structurally correct
+* some of the runtime validations have failed, but it's structurally correct
+  overall

-I t's build a transport layer representation of that data that can be tranversed and transformed to whatever internal types user has.
-Transport layer represetation looks like this.
+It implies a transport layer representation of that data that can be traversed and transformed to whatever internal types user has.
+It's called `JsonRepr`.
 Type parameter is the schema itself.

 ```